data301-2020-winter1/course-project-solo_502/.ipynb_checkpoints/README-checkpoint.md

 ## Organization of the Project

 >The *data* directory contains the raw and the processed data.
-The *analysis* directory contains the project function used to clean and wrangle the data in *project_function* as well as individual notebooks for each ski resort in the subdirectory *ski resort scripts*.
-In each notebook, the respective ski resort data is analyzed, cleaned and visualized using the same code.
+The *analysis* directory contains the project function (*project_function*) used to clean and wrangle the data as well as individual notebooks (*ski resort scripts*) for each ski resort in the *scripts* subdirectory.
+In each notebook, the ski resort data gets analyzed, cleaned and visualized using the same code.
 The specific conclusions and comments are results of the graphs in each individual notebook.
 The graphs are saved in the *images* directory for further comparison.
-Since I wrote the code while analyzing data for data from Whistler, the file **Whistler_analysis** contains very specific explanations, comments and interpretations of my code and data.
-All the other notebooks are simply copies of said code that analyze the data from a different locations.
+Since I wrote the code while analyzing data for data from Whistler, the file **Whistler_analysis** contains my main analysis in the form of very specific explanations, comments and interpretations of my code and data.
+All the other notebooks are simply copies of said code that analyze thedata from a different locations.
 Hence the explanations are not quite as detailed in these additional notebooks.

 ## Future work